 Elder Financial Abuse

-At USSFCU we recognize the tremendous opportunity we have to serve and protect our valued senior account holders.
-We strive to shield older members from financial abuse and to intervene effectively when older account holders are targeted or victimized.
+At USSFCU, we recognize the tremendous opportunity we have to serve and protect our valued senior account holders.
+We strive to shield older members from financial abuse and intervene effectively when older account holders are targeted or victimized.

 Medicare & Health Insurance Scams

-In these types of scams, perpetrators may pose as a Medicare representative to get older people to give them their personal information, or they will provide bogus services for elderly people at makeshift mobile clinics, then use the personal information they provide to bill Medicare and pocket the money.
+In these types of scams, perpetrators may pose as a Medicare representative to get older people to give them their personal information, or they will provide bogus services for older adults at makeshift mobile clinics, then use the personal information they provide to bill Medicare and pocket the money.

 IRS Impersonation Scams